Azukee/Crotchet/README.md

 Crotchet uses the [MemoryLib](https://github.com/Sandwich-Group/MemoryLib) programmed by [HoLLy](https://github.com/Sandwich-Group) and published under the [Sandwich Group](https://github.com/Sandwich-Group), which is licensed under the MIT license.

 I've slightly modified the library to work under Windows.

+## Status
+Crotchet was a proof of concept, and therefore won't be updated.
+I made it public and archived for research purposes.